xsuite/tree_maker/docs/source/usage.rst

 Usage
 =====

-A high-level overview of how to use datascout.
+A high-level overview of how to use tree_maker.

 An example: